The Ultimate Ooni Pizza Oven Guide

 The Best Dough for Ooni Pizza Ovens

-This recipe from the New York Times has been our go-to pizza dough recipe.
+This pizza dough recipe has been our go-to pizza dough.
 I make it in our Kitchen-Aid mixer with a dough hook, which makes it super easy!

 If you’re making a traditional pizza crust like the Neapolitan example listed above, you’ll need “00” flour.
 This is a special type of flour that is very finely ground.
 It can be a little harder to find, but we can usually get it at Whole Foods.
 I’d highly recommend splurging for this flour because the texture of this flour in the crust makes such a difference!